VetIoT: On Vetting IoT Defenses Enforcing Policies at Runtime: Evaluation

 We configured \sysname to create 6 test-suites consisting of 5, 10, 15, 25, 35, and 50 different testcases.
 Each testcase can have at most 15 events, while the actual number of events was varied between 1 and 15.
-These event sequences were generated based on the testbed \sysname was evaluating.
-All our experiments were conducted in a server machine equipped with 40 core 2.4 GHz Intel Xeon(R) Platinum 8260 CPU and 80GB RAM.
+All our experiments were conducted in a server machine equipped with 128 core 2.0 GHz Intel(R) Xeon(R) Gold 6338 CPU and 256GB RAM.
+For each experiment, \sysname created a virtual machine equipped with 4 cores and 4GB RAM running Ubuntu 20.04 as its operating system.